 - Facebook Messenger

 - Google My Business

 Every business needs a social media presence.
 By now, you’ve probably come to terms with this.
-However, navigating the terms on how to market your business on social media proves to be a little blurry, for most.
+However, navigating the terms of how to market your business on social media proves to be a little blurry for most.

 Regardless of the platform you choose, the basic concepts for digital marketing success on social media remain fairly consistent:

 - social media reputation management

 How Can I Get More Social Media Followers?